jenkins-x/enhancements/proposals/labs/README.md

 This proposal introduces the idea of creating an incubation area of sorts called Jenkins X Labs, here we can experiment, inovate and attract wider community contribution, working in a sandboxed area so that newer changes do not go into the main codebase until there's confidence in them.

 Looking at how other heavily based CLI projects work it seems that some like `gcloud` have the concept of `alpha` and `beta` CLI components that introduce changes to users who opt into them.
-This is a great way to gather feedback and reduce the risk of changes that need to change significantly or be deprecated.
+This is a great way to gather feedback and reduce the risk of changes that need to differ significantly or be deprecated.

 ## 1.1 Motivation